-The States Parties, as at the time of the Maputo Review Conference, in reaffirming their unqualified commitment to ending the suffering and casualties caused by anti-personnel mines for all people for all time, aspire to end of the era of anti-personnel mines within a decade.
-These States Parties strive to: maintain strict observance of the Convention's norms, complete implementation of their respective time-bound obligations under the Convention by 2025, ensure no new mine victims in areas under their jurisdiction or control, and see that survivors participate in their societies on an equal basis to others.
+The States Parties reaffirm their unqualified commitment to ending the suffering and casualties caused by anti-personnel mines for all people for all time, and aspire to end the era of anti-personnel mines.
+These States Parties strive to: maintain strict observance of the Convention's norms; ensure that there are no new mine victims in areas under their jurisdiction or control; see that survivors participate in their societies on an equal basis to others; and, commit to intensify their efforts to complete their respective time-bound obligations with the urgency that the completion work requires.

 The Maputo Action Plan aims for significant and sustainable progress towards the achievement of this ambition during the period 2014 to 2019, building on the achievements made under the Nairobi and Cartagena Action Plans, while acknowledging local, national and regional circumstances in its practical implementation.
-The States Parties will implement the Maputo Action Plan in a cooperative, inclusive, age-appropriate and gender sensitive manner and, in doing so, endeavour for a high degree of coherence, coordination and cost effectiveness.
-In addition, they will continue to recognise the special partnerships in the universalization and implementation of the Convention with the United Nations, the International Committee of the Red Cross and the International Campaign to Ban Landmines.
+The States Parties will implement the Maputo Action Plan in a cooperative, inclusive, age-appropriate and gender-sensitive manner and, in doing so, endeavour for a high degree of coherence, coordination and cost effectiveness.
+In addition, they will continue to recognise the special partnerships in the universalization and implementation of the Convention with the United Nations, the International Committee of the Red Cross, the International Campaign to Ban Landmines and the Geneva International Centre for Humanitarian Demining.